 At that point, one has a clear view of:

-- Goals achieved – how much tasks from particular categories have been achieved and how closer one is toward accomplishing a more high-level goal.
+• Goals achieved – how many tasks from particular categories have been achieved and how closer one is toward accomplishing a more high-level goal.

 If everything is OK at this level – that’s cool.
-If there is something to change, one can manage the process with collected data and setting proper goals to support a long term vision.
-If one will write a novel, he or she needs to allocate at least an hour a day to secure the required time.
+There is something to change?
+One can manage the process with collected data and setting proper goals to support a long-term vision.
+If one writes a novel, he or she needs to allocate at least an hour a day to secure the required time.

 Learn to avoid distractions